TheReginas/frontend/README.md

 Anaiya
 Jenai

+Front-End Team:
+ Kadija
+ Jenai

 Project Details:
  Front-End holds the compoments and pages for the navigation bar, Login, SignUp etc.
- While also giving the users the ability to log and edit project information as they complete a development task.
+ Once the user signs in they have the ability to log completed tasks and edit logs for any changes made with the task.

 User stories
 As a user, I need to be able to check off Task Progress